Gravitational Optomechanics: Photon-Matter Entanglement via Graviton Exchange

+A fundamental importance of the proposed protocol, based on the quantum light-bending effect, is that it can differentiate between spin-2 and spin-0 gravitons, thus providing a method to {distinguish between effective theories of gravity at short distances, where no classical or quantum test has been performed.
+It can test Perturbative quantum gravity~~\cite{Scadron:1979di,Bjerrum-Bohr:2014zsa,carney2022newton}, Brans-Dicke theory~\cite{weinberg1972gravitation}, modified gravity theories~\cite{moffat2009bending}, as well as a number of massive gravity models~\cite{panpanich2019particle}.} Discerning the spin of the mediator at a quantum level will be a crucial milestone.

+The aim will be to pin down the parameter space which will lead to ${\cal O}(1)$ position-momentum entanglement of this gravitational optomehanical system. {We will show that a {half-}ring cavity of radius $\sim 0.25$ m placed around a $10$kg system harmonically trapped at $150$ Hz ($0.1$ Hz)} could be used to generate linear entropy of order unity by using the intensities already available using petawatt (megawatt) laser sources.

-We consider a particle of mass $m$ placed at the origin and a circular path of radius $r$ for the optical field as shown in Fig.~\ref{fig:scattdiag}(a).
-The gravitational interaction between the matter systems and the optical field in a classical theory is given by~\cite{2003AmJPh..71..770B}: \eq{ V = -\frac{2G m\omega}{r} \eps^*_{k',\nu'}\cdot \eps_{k,\nu}, } where $ \eps_{k,\nu}$ denotes the polarization vector of the optical field, $k$ is the three-momentum and $\nu$ denotes the polarization.
-In particular, the potential in Eq.~\eqref{effpotstatres1} can be computed in general relativity and gives rise to the light-bending effect ~\cite{dyson1920ix}.
-In the appendix we show how to obtain this potential in an effective field theory approach to quantum gravity.
-However, note that the observables are actually quantum operators:
+\textbf{\textit{Quantum interaction.--}} We consider a particle of mass $m$ placed at the origin and a circular path of radius $r$ for the optical field as shown in Fig.~\ref{fig:scattdiag}(a).
+The gravitational interaction between the matter system and the optical field in a classical theory is given by~\cite{2003AmJPh..71..770B}: \eq{ V = -\frac{2G m\omega}{r} \eps^*_{k',\nu'}\cdot \eps_{k,\nu}, } where $m$ is the mass, $\omega$ ($ \eps_{k,\nu}$) denotes the frequency (polarization vector) of the optical field, $k$ is the three-momentum, and $\nu$ denotes the polarization.
+In particular, the potential in Eq.~\eqref{effpotstatres1} can be computed in general relativity and gives rise to the light-bending effect ~\cite{dyson1920ix} (in the Appendix A we show how to obtain this potential in an effective field theory approach to quantum gravity).
+However, note that the observables are actually quantum operators~\cite{bose2022mechanism}:

 where $\hat{r}$ is the position operator for the relative distance degree of freedom, and $\hat{a}_{k,\nu}$ is the mode operator for the optical field.
 From Eqs.~\eqref{effpotstatres1}-\eqref{eff2} we then find~\cite{Scadron:1979di,Donoghue:1994dn,Bjerrum-Bohr:2014zsa}: \eq{ \hat{V} = -\frac{2G m\omega}{\hat{r}} \eps^*_{k',\nu'}\cdot \eps_{k,\nu} \hat{a}^\dagger_{k',\nu'} \hat{a}_{k,\nu}, } which can be seen as the quantum counter-part of the light-bending interaction.